FALL VOLLEYBALL - 2022

 The mission of all Wahoo Parks and Recreation youth sport programs is to promote a fun, yet challenging environment in which participants are introduced to and taught the basics of a given sport.
 The program is strictly recreational in nature and emphasizes equal opportunity for involvement and participation.

 Now through July 5th.
 Any registrations received after July 5th will incur a $10 late fee and will only be accepted 'as needed'.

 Registration Form and Fees

 2nd Grade, 3rd & 4th Grade, and 5th & 6th Grade leagues will be offered.
 All league matches will be played on Saturdays (primarily AM) and Monday evenings if needed (only Wahoo, RC, or Mead teams would be scheduled for Monday nights).
-League play will begin in late August/early September.
+League play will begin mid/late August.
 All teams will play a round robin schedule and are guaranteed a minimum of six matches.
 All matches are played 6 vs. 6.
 All children receive equal playing time.
-Doubleheaders may be scheduled to reduce travel time and help avoid schedule conflicts.
+Doubleheaders will likely be scheduled using Wahoo, Mead, or other area school gyms to reduce travel time and help avoid schedule conflicts.
 If you are a coach and a specific date needs to be avoided please note this on your child's registration form.